-Staff will be supported by Jill Joseph, Louise Drew, Tracy Williams and Christiane Nkaka.
+Staff will be supported by Main DSL's Louise Drew and Jill Joseph.
+Deputy DSL's Tracy Williams, Christiane Nkaka and Anna Jassim.

-The DSL will be supported by Louise Drew, Micheal Simpson and Stella Sandford.
+The DSL will be supported by Stella Sandford -Benthal Chair of Governors

 The DSL will know how to access the online London Child Protection Procedures, be aware of the CHSCP's work and policies alongside Hackney Education's guidance.